ricopinazo/comai/README.md

 pip install comai
 ```

 The first time you run it, it'll ask you for an OpenAI API key.
+You can create a developer account [here](https://platform.openai.com/overview).
+Once in your account, go to `API Keys` section and `Create new secret key`.
+We recommend setting a usage limit under `Billing`/`Usage limits`.

 ## Usage Examples 🎉